 Yes.
 The Federal Trade Commission (FTC) is the governing entity.
 Currently there are no federal laws that require data brokers to maintain privacy of consumer data unless they use that data for credit, employment, insurance, housing, or other similar purposes.
 According to Privacy Rights Clearinghouse, “Consumers generally have no federal right to know what information data brokers have compiled about them for marketing purposes.
 No federal law provides consumers with the right to correct inaccuracies in the data or assumptions made by data brokers.”

 In February 2019, the FTC created a new Technology Task Force to more closely monitor tech companies.
 This is a signal that the tide may be changing.
-The European Union has already made a big change in this area with legislation called the General Data Protection Regulation (GDPR) that went into play in May 2018.
+The European Union has already made a big change in this area with legislation called the General Data Protection Regulation (GDPR) that went into play in May 2018 and there’s also the California Consumer Privacy Act (CCPA) which started in January 2020.

 Don’t Let it Scare You Too Much